-(a) Note 33(i) to the consolidated financial statements, in

-- which, pending the outcome of the Holding Company's appeal before the Hon'ble Supreme Court against the order of the Hon'ble High Court of Allahabad, stalling the levy and collection of toll fee, the Board has taken a stand, based on a legal opinion and reliance placed on the provisions of the Concession Agreement relating to compensation and other recourses, that the underlying value of the intangible and other assets is not impaired. - Note 33(ii) to the consolidated financial statements, as per which, in addition to the existing income tax demand on the Holding Company of Rs 1,34,002.60 lakhs for various assessment years between 2006-07 to 2014-15, the Holding Company was served an additional tax demand for the said years aggregating Rs.10,89,330 lakhs along with imposition of an equivalent amount of penalty, i.e. Rs.
-10,89,330 lakhs for the said assessment years and also income tax demand for assessment years 2016-17, 2017-18 and 2018-19 aggregating Rs.
-78,671.39 lakhs, thus resulting in a total demand of Rs 23,91,333.99 lakhs.
-The Management of the Holding Company is of the view that the above demands are devoid of any justification or merit and that the Holding Company is confident of getting a favourable decision.
-Consequently, the Holding Company has not made any provision for the amount of tax demand in its financial statements. - (c) Note 31 to the consolidated financial statements, which relates to the Order dated March 12, 2020, of the Hon'ble NCLAT, confirming October 15, 2018, as the cut-off date for initiation of resolution process for IL&FS and its group companies.
+(a) Note 33(i) to the consolidated financial statements, in which, pending the outcome of the Holding Company's appeal before the Hon'ble Supreme Court, against the order of the Hon'ble High Court of Allahabad, stalling the levy and collection of toll fee, the Board has, based on a legal opinion and reliance placed on the provisions of the Concession Agreement, relating to compensation and other recourses, taken a stand that the underlying value of the intangible and other assets is not impaired.

+(b) Note 32 (iii) and 33(iii) to the consolidated financial statements, as per which, in addition to the existing income tax demand on the Holding Company of Rs.
+1,34,002.60 lakhs, for various assessment years between 2006-07 to 2014-15, the Holding Company was served an additional tax demand for the said years aggregating Rs.10,89,330.52 lakhs, along with imposition of an equivalent amount of penalty, i.e. Rs.
+10,89,330.52 lakhs, for the said assessment years, resulting in a total demand of Rs.
+23,12,663.64, against which the Holding Company had appealed to the Income Tax Appellate Tribunal (ITAT).
+Further, the Holding Company was served with income tax demand for assessment years 2016-17, 2017-18 and 2018-19 aggregating Rs.
+78,670.35 lakhs.

+The ITAT, has vide its Order dated August 8, 2023, pertaining to AY 2006-07 to AY 2011-12 and covering Rs.
+16,64,833.46 lakhs of the demand, allowed the appeal of the Holding Company by pronouncing the enhancement of demand by the CIT(Appeals) as bad in law.

+In view of the said order of the ITAT and facts of the case of other matters, the Management of the Holding Company is of the view that the said demands are devoid of any justification or merit and that the Holding Company is confident of getting a favourable decision.
+Consequently, the Holding Company has not made any provision for the demands in its financial statements.

+(c) Note 31 to the consolidated financial statements, which relates to the Order dated March 12, 2020, of the Hon'ble NCLAT, confirming October 15, 2018, as the cut-off date for initiation of resolution process for IL&FS and its group companies.
 The said Order provides moratorium against actions by creditors against IL&FS and its group companies including the Holding Company.
-Consequently, the Holding Company has not made a provision for interest on loans taken from ICICI Bank Limited and IL&FS Transportation Networks Limited (ITNL), aggregating Rs 1,170.31 lakhs, for the year ended March 31, 2023 and Rs.
-4,408.84 lakhs upto March 31, 2023.
+Consequently, the Holding Company has not made a provision for interest on loans taken from ICICI Bank Limited and IL&FS Transportation Networks Limited (ITNL), aggregating Rs 1,295.09 lakhs, for the year ended March 31, 2024 and Rs.
+5,703.93 lakhs upto March 31, 2024.